djzhao627/mcp-javadc/README.md

 - Filter out source and javadoc JARs using `grep -v source | grep -v javadoc`
 - Use `jar tf your-jar-file.jar | grep .class` to list available classes in a JAR
 - Check that class names match the package structure in the JAR

+### Member Information Analysis

+When using `analyze-jar-classes` with `includeMembers: true`:
+- The tool uses `javap` command which must be available in your system PATH
+- Large JAR files may take considerable time to analyze with member information
+- Set `includeMembers: false` for performance-focused analysis
+- Some obfuscated classes may not provide complete member information

+### Source Code Search

+When using `find-source-by-package`:
+- Initial searches may return no sources but show `availableSourceJars`
+- Use the two-step approach: first search broadly, then with specific `artifactName`
+- Source JARs must be present in the Maven repository (often downloaded separately)
+- Not all Maven artifacts include source JAR files

 ## Configuration